 *NB: Funds for any scholarships, grants, or awards must be cashed within the fiscal year in which they are received.
 Fiscal years run from July 1 through to the following June 30.

-Deadline: December 15.
+Teacher Submission Deadline: December 15.
 The CANE Writing Contest is an annual event open to students taking Latin, Greek, or Classics in New England middle and high schools.
 Prizes are awarded to top contenders on the state and regional level.
 Submissions are sent to the appropriate state representative for CANE (Submission details).

-Deadline: December 15.
+Nomination Deadline: December 15.
 The Barlow-Beach Award is awarded to individuals who are notable for their distinguished service to CANE and to the Classics in New England.
-Please submit nominations to email@example.com.
+Please submit nominations (no self-nominations, please) to: email@example.com.

-Winners from the past 5 years include (See Wikipedia article for full list):
+Winners from the past 6 years include (see Wikipedia article for full list):